Nayfun-bar/Nayfun-bar/README.md

 ### Hi there 👋

-I am an engineering student in my last year (M2) at [ENSEEIHT](https://www.enseeiht.fr) in Digital Sciences.<br />
+I am an engineering student in my last year of Master at [ENSEEIHT](https://www.enseeiht.fr) in Computer Sciences.<br />
-I am the developer of WaggaSim, one of the most realistic and innovative paragliding simulators.
+I am the creator and developer of WaggaSim, one of the most realistic and innovative paragliding simulators.

 ---
 ### Projects